Essay on culture of India

 Indian cuisine is also strikingly diverse; also, the menu of the inhabitants of India is strongly influenced by religion.
 In the northern regions, people eat more meat; in the east they prefer seafood; in the west of the country vegetarianism is widespread, and the dishes of South India are usually very spicy; they especially like rice.
 Besides that, Indian national cuisine is rich in spices and seasonings (not spicy necessarily).
 The most popular spices in India are cumin, coriander, mustard seeds, cardamom, black pepper, cinnamon, and cloves.

-READ ALSO Essay on time for students
+READ ALSO Best Essay on Helping Others

 The capital of India, Delhi, was already known in ancient times as Indraprastha.
 In the XIII-XV centuries, the city was the capital of the Delhi Sultanate; beautiful mosques, mausoleums, and palaces have survived since then.
 The old part of Delhi is a bustling, lively and colorful center of petty trade and crafts.
 The administrative and industrial center of the city is located in New Delhi, an area that was developed by the British in the early 20th century.